shion-app/docs/src/guide/introduction.md

 + [Record](./note.md#note) for a while, use [plan](./note.md#plan) and [label](./note.md#label) to categorize it
 + Filter the software that needs [monitoring](./activity.md#monitor), and display the status of [activity](./activity.md#activity)
-+ Various ways to display data in charts, calendars, and logs
++ Various ways to display data in charts, calendars